wilsonnjoroge/wilsonnjoroge/README.md

 > **From Backend Engineer to Security Professional**: A structured, hands-on journey through the complete attack-and-defense lifecycle.

 This portfolio documents my intentional transition from backend and middleware engineering into cybersecurity.
-Rather than treating security as a collection of isolated tools and certifications, I'm building expertise through a **progressive, interconnected roadmap** that mirrors how security actually works in enterprise environments.
+Rather than treating security as a collection of isolated tools and certifications, I'm building expertise through a **progressive, interconnected roadmap** that mirrors how security actually works in Enterprise environments.

 ---